StackExchange/dnscontrol/documentation/functions/domain/IGNORE.md

 `IGNORE()` makes it possible for DNSControl to share management of a domain with an external system.
-The parameters of `IGNORE()` indicate which records are managed elsewhere and should not be modified or deleted.
+The parameters of `IGNORE()` indicate which records are managed elsewhere and should not be modified or deleted by DNSControl.

 Use case: Suppose a domain is managed by both DNSControl and a third-party system.
 This creates a problem because DNSControl will try to delete records